sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

     !![MDK](img-3.1.png)

     It is recommended that you copy this folder to another location so that you can to use it for future builds.
-Copy and paste it anywhere, and then rename template to `MDKCertApp.mdkproject`.
+Copy and paste it anywhere, and then rename the template to `MDKCertApp.mdkproject`.

     !![MDK](img-3.1.1.png)